Simonhajd/Sticktility/journal.md

 June 22:

 Got some free time to hopefully finish this project.
 I finished the README and the .ino code to display the data on the kb2040.
-Ive never coded in arduino before so I learned about how pins worked and I downloaded the example code for how to use the oled, use the gnss module, and use the weather module, and basically combined them to all work together in one code.
+Ive never coded in arduino before so I learned about how pin variables worked and I downloaded the example code for how to use the oled, use the gnss module, and use the weather module, and basically combined them to all work together in one code.
 I also properly formatted my BOM in a google sheet and finalized it.
+I put all the files in here and submitted.

 ### Example workflow for the code:
 ![Screenshot 2025-06-25 at 5 39 57 PM](https://github.com/user-attachments/assets/71d725ac-d2b7-4f3e-8b30-309e613f79b0)